Skip to content

 External activity

-Daragh is Co-Editor in Chief of the Taylor and Francis journal Psychology & Sexuality which he co-edits in collaboration with Professor Todd Morrison (University of Saskatchewan).
+Daragh is the former Co-Editor in Chief of the Taylor and Francis journal Psychology & Sexuality which he co-edited collaboratively with Professor Todd Morrison (University of Saskatchewan) from 2016 - 2023.

-He is a consulting editor for the Psychology of Sexual Orientation & Gender Diversity and an editorial board member of the Journal of Social Psychology.
+He is a consulting editor for the Psychology of Sexual Orientation & Gender Diversity and was formerly an editorial board member of the Journal of Social Psychology.

-Daragh is Past Chair of the BPS East of England Branch and in 2021 stepped down after a 5 year term as Chair of Trustees for The Kite Trust, a regional charity in the East of England that provides support for sexual and gender minority young people.
+Daragh is Past Chair of the BPS East of England Branch and in 2021 stepped down after a 5 year term as Chair of Trustees for The Kite Trust.

 Sponsors and collaborators